-Octium is a leading insurer in the offshore bond market offering unit linked life assurance products with an open architecture on a freedom of services basis in Germany, Greece, Italy, Spain, Turkey and UK.
+Octium is a leading insurer in the offshore bond market offering unit linked life assurance products with an open architecture on a freedom of services basis in Germany, Greece, Italy and Spain.
+The company also accepts applications from the UK and Turkey provided the application is intermediated on a compliant basis, by a regulated distributor.

 The main product offering is a portfolio bond, which allows the policyholders to link to a fund which is managed by their chosen asset manager or investment advisor.
 The Company does not offer products with guaranteed investment returns.